Matilda Browne, The Only Woman Artist Allowed to Paint the Doors of the Old Lyme Colony

 A Good Neighbor

 She loved to paint flowers and animals, especially ox-teams, horses, dairy cows and sheep.
 Her mother took her to Europe in 1889 to study with French and Dutch artists who specialized in painting animals.
 Her mother also bought calves from the local agricultural fair for Matilda to paint.
-When she finished the painting, she traded the calf for another.
+When she finished a painting, she would trade the calf for another.

 In New York she studied with Carleton Wiggins.
-He not only painted livestock, but probably introduced her to the high-thinking, low-living summer art colony in Old Lyme, Conn.
-The Old Lyme art colony played an important role in incubating American Impressionism.
+He not only painted livestock, but probably introduced her to the Old Lyme art colony.

 Acceptance

-Matilda arrived in 1905, and the male artists immediately accepted her.
-But they disdained the young female art students they called ‘blots on the landscape.’
+The male artists at Old Lyme disdained the young female art students who came to Old Lyme, calling them “blots on the landscape.”
 One of the Old Lyme artists, Willard Metcalf, painted an image of one of his young women students and called it Poor Little Bloticelli.

 Inn the Garden by Matilda Browne

-By the time Matilda Browne reached Old Lyme, she was the artistic equal of the men who boarded there over the summer.
-She had won a number of awards and, as one critic wrote, ‘she often wields her brush with almost masculine vigor.’
+But by the time Matilda Browne reached Old Lyme, she was the artistic equal of the men who boarded there over the summer.
+She had won a number of awards and, as one critic wrote, “she often wields her brush with almost masculine vigor.”
 She was also stout, serious and a little lame, which probably inspired the men to treat her like a sister.
+They accepted her as one of their own.

 Her subject for the door panels?
 A pair of calves grazing peaceably.